Diamond Way Buddhism: Hannah Nydahl

-Shamarpa
+Shamar Rinpoche

 Kunzig Shamar Rinpoche, born 1952 in Derge, Tibet, is second to the Gyalwa Karmapa in the spiritual hierarchy of the Karma Kagyu School.
 He fled Tibet at the age of 9 with the 16th Karmapa.
 Shamarpa is also known as Red Hat Karmapa, and is, together with the 17th Karmapa, the current holder of the Karma Kagyu lineage.
 Shamarpa completed the Karmapa International Buddhist Institute (KIBI) in New Delhi, India, after the death of the 16th Karmapa.
 He has officially recognized Trinlay Thaye Dorje as the 17th Gyalwa Karmapa.

 He is the founder of Bodhi Path, another Karma Kagyu Buddhist group.

 Lopon Tsechu Rinpoche

 Lopon Tsechu Rinpoche (1918–2003) was the first teacher of Hannah and Ole Nydahl.
 He was born in Bhutan, but left the country when he was 13 in order to study and practice Buddhism in Nepal.
 He met the 16th Karmapa in 1944 and the Karmapa became his most important teacher.
 He visited Europe for the first time in 1987 at the invitation of the Nydahls, who were his first Western students.
 He traveled extensively throughout Europe, the Americas, and Australia giving teachings and initiations.
 He completed 17 stupas (Buddhist monuments) in Europe and Asia, including two important stupas in Spain: A Kalachakra stupa and the Benalmádena Stupa, the biggest stupa outside Asia.